 Finally, this 2007 study, from the American Medical Journal, found a connection between knee arthritis and barometric pressure.

 As usual, there are conflicting results in the scientific literature.
 After reading these articles, it does seem that overall, there is support for some individuals to be sensitive to the weather.
 It does not appear that the weather can cause a new onset of pain, but it can contribute to a flare up of arthritis.
 Arthritis is a wearing down or damage to the cartilage inside a joint.
 So when the atmospheric pressure changes, it may also change the pressure inside of the joint.
 This change in pressure can cause some people to have more pain, and coincidentally predict the weather.

 Can a Chiropractor Help Weather Related Pain?

 Chiropractic treatment remains a great choice for dealing with arthritis and back pain.
 Adjustments keep the joints moving properly, and motion keeps the joints lubricated and less painful.
 I recommend trying a heat pack when arthritis pain flares up.
 However, it can be difficult to determine if arthritis is the cause of your back pain.
-Since heat can aggravate pain that is caused by an injury, getting an accurate diagnosis is important here.
+Since heat can aggravate pain caused by an injury, getting an accurate diagnosis is important.
 If you need help with a diagnosis or treatment for this type of condition, I would be happy to help.
 Contact us with questions, or click below to set up an appointment.